Nase00/LOOMANOH/README.md

 ## Installing Muselsl

-This steps are probably incomplete.
+These steps are probably incomplete.
 I only got Muselsl working on the Pi after several attempts and re-attempts using information like [this](https://github.com/alexandrebarachant/muse-lsl/issues/1).
 I started with a fresh copy of `2018-11-13-raspbian-stretch.img` on a Raspberry Pi 3 Model B+.

 ```bash
 # Preinstall dependencies for muselsl instead of letting Python compile them for ages.